kaeldai/pedigree_sim/README.md

  * --mu-somatic [float] : somatic mutation rate (default 1e-8)
  * --mu-library [float] : library preparation error rate (default 1e-8)
  * --gamma [...] : two sets of parameters used in the dirichlet multinomial models.
+ * --germline-mutation [X:i,...] : Forces a gametic mutation for indivual X at location i in contig (starting at 0).
+For multiple gametic mutations use a comma separated string, ie "NA1:0,NA1:1,NA2:1000".
+Currently does not work with pedigree founders.
+ * --somatic-mutation [X:i,...] : Forces a somatic mutation for indivual X at location i in contig (starting at 0).
+For multiple somatic mutations use a comma separated string, ie "NA1:0,NA1:1,NA2:1000".
+ * --seed [unsigned int] : Specify a seed for the random generation of germline and somatic mutations.
+If 0 (default) then seed will be based on the time function."